 - optional toppings: butter, pecans, cinnamon + sugar

 - Place trivet in the bottom of your instant pot.
-Add one cup of water to the pot.
+Add one cup of water to the pot and olive oil.
 Arrange potatoes on top of the trivet.

 - Place lid on the pot, slide into the locked position and turn the vent to the sealed position.